Kit (association football): Victorian era

 Organised association football was first played in England in the 1860s, and many teams would probably play in whatever clothing they had available, with players of the same team distinguishing themselves by wearing coloured caps or sashes.
 The Sheffield club rules in 1857 required members to acquire one red and one dark blue cap, in order to form teams within the membership for matches, and a report of a match between Sheffield and Hallam & Stumperlow in 1860 refers to the Sheffield side wearing their "usual scarlet and white", and the Hallam players a "blue garment".
 One report of an 1860 match played to an indeterminate code, between Spalding Football Club and Spalding Victoria, refers to Spalding as the "pinks" and Victoria as the "blues".

 Limiting colours simply to caps or sashes proved to be problematic though, and an 1867 handbook of the game suggested that teams should attempt "if it can be previously so arranged, to have one side with striped jerseys of one colour, say red, and the other with another, say blue.
 This prevents confusion and wild attempts to wrest the ball from your neighbour."
-The Charles Alcock football yearbooks from 1868 also included return forms which asked club secretaries to include details of club colours.
+The Charles Alcock football yearbooks also included return forms which asked club secretaries to include details of club colours, with said colours being listed from the first 1868 edition.

 The New Brompton team of 1894 sporting typical kit of the era, including heavy jersey, long shorts, heavy high-topped boots and shin pads worn outside the stockings.
 Goalkeepers wore the same shirts as their team-mates at this point in time.